 However, when the new runway mode is in use, these communities will see arriving aircraft flying on a slightly different flight path.

-For about 60 days of the year these communities will see an increase in arrival flights to Runway 09 (approximately 20 flights on the WAREN STAR).
+For about 60 days of the year these communities will see an increase in arrival flights to Runway 09 (approximately 70 flights on the BOYSE/LIZZI/WAREN STAR and 70 flights on the ARBEY STAR).